Uptick rule: SEC actions commencing in 2004 leading to the end of the uptick rule

 "In 2004, the Commission initiated a year-long pilot that eliminated short sale price test restrictions from approximately one-third of the largest stocks.
 The purpose of the pilot was to study how the removal of such short sale price test restrictions impacted the market for those subject securities.

 Short sale data was made publicly available during this pilot to allow the public and Commission staff to study the effects of eliminating short sale price test restrictions.
 Third-party researchers analyzed the publicly available data and presented their findings in a public Roundtable discussion in September 2006.
 The Commission staff also studied the pilot data extensively and made its findings available in draft form in September 2006, and final form in February 2007.

 At the time the SEC acted in 2007, two different types of price tests covered significant numbers of securities.
 The Nasdaq "bid" test, based on the national best bid, covered approximately 2,900 Nasdaq securities in 2005 (or 44 million short sales).
 The SEC's former uptick test (former Rule 10a-1), based on the last sale price, covered approximately 4,000 exchange-listed securities (or 68 million short sales)."

 Elimination of the uptick rule

-Effective July 3, 2007, the Commission eliminated former Rule 10a-1 and added Rule 201 of Regulation SHO, prohibiting any SRO from having a short sale price test.
+Effective July 3, 2007, the Commission, under Chairman Christopher Cox, eliminated former Rule 10a-1 and added Rule 201 of Regulation SHO, prohibiting any SRO from having a short sale price test.
 The SEC concluded from the study cited above: "The general consensus from these analyses and the roundtable was that the Commission should remove price test restrictions because they modestly reduce liquidity and do not appear necessary to prevent manipulation.
 In addition, the empirical evidence did not provide strong support for extending a price test to either small or thinly-traded securities not currently subject to a price test."